UK – Representative of Overseas Business (ROOB Visa)

 - Continuous residence in the UK for 5 years under the Sole Rep Visa

 - No history of claiming any benefits in the form of public funds while in the UK

 - Evidence of continuous employment throughout the period in the form of P60s ad payslips

-- The headquarters of the company is still based overseas
+- The headquarter of the company is still based overseas

-- Having established and generated business in the branch or wholly-owned subsidiary in the UK
+- Established and generated business in the branch or wholly-owned subsidiary in the UK

 - Your employer can certify that they need you for the job and you receive the appropriate salary for it